ALL THE MICHELIN STAR RESTAURANTS IN LONDON 2018/2019

 Open an article on Michelin starred restaurants in London with a joke about tyres that doesn’t fall flat…

-We’ve collated the new stars with the new Stars, and the old guard who let their guard down, and added them all into our master list of honoured restaurants…
+We’ve checked the results for this year, collated the new stars with the new Stars, and the old guard who let their guard down, and added them all into our master list of honoured restaurants…

 NEWLY MICHELIN STARRED RESTAURANTS IN LONDON

 Two joints join the ranks with two stars; the first, Kitchen Table at Bubbledogs, scoring a promotion from the one star it’s held since 2014, while the second, Core By Clare Smyth, is a new entry that follows in Claude Bosi at Bibendum‘s footsteps by debuting with an impressive two stars.
 It’s a well-deserved result for the chef who previously headed the kitchens at three-starred Restaurant Gordon Ramsay (the first female British chef to hold them), and who was surprisingly overlooked at the World’s 50 Best Restaurant awards earlier this year.

 Also making their debut this year with one star are:

 With so much newness in the list, a couple of restaurants lost their stars in return.
 Marcus, the Knightsbridge restaurant from Marcus Wareing, was downgraded from two to one stars, while the following lost their one and only: